FIVE MOST SURPRISING FINDS

 Black podcasters, working from bedrooms and basements with cheap equipment, were building the most powerful independent media ecosystem in America.
 They did it without asking permission.
 They did it without corporate gatekeepers.
 They did it without the editorial filters that had decided for generations which Black voices were acceptable and which were too raw, too honest, too Black (Edison Research & Triton Digital, The Infinite Dial, 2024).

-The numbers deserve to be stated plainly:
+The numbers deserve to be stated plainly.

 Monthly Podcast Listeners: Black Americans vs. National Average